Public Context Review

 • Executive or founder diligence

-• Candidate and vendor screening where standard checks look too shallow
+• Candidate and vendor diligence where standard checks look too shallow and counsel has approved the use case

 • Burner-account or sparse-footprint reviews that need a broader identity baseline